opd-ai/go-jf-watch/PLAN.md

-# go-jf-watch: Jellyfin Local Cache Web UI
+# Architecture Documentation

 **Module**: `github.com/opd-ai/go-jf-watch`

-> **✅ IMPLEMENTATION COMPLETE** - All phases (1-5) have been successfully implemented and integrated.
-This document now serves as architectural reference and implementation history.
+> **📋 ARCHITECTURAL REFERENCE** - This document provides technical architecture, design decisions, and implementation guidelines for the go-jf-watch project.
+All planned features have been successfully implemented.

 ## 1. Architecture Overview